Code-Institute-Submissions/crwst/README.md

 Providing a successful order completes the shopper will be taken to this page and sent an email confirmation.
 This shows the full summary of their order.

+The checkout success view is defensively programmed so that only the creator of the order or a superuser can see this.
+It is so the url cannot be bypassed.

 * Profile

 A user can navigate to their profile from the Account link on the main menu.
 They are shown their default details (if saved) via a form.
 Alternatively, they can come to this page and add/override their default details.